Kathy Mattea (album)

-Kathy Mattea is the debut studio album by the American country music singer of the same name.
+Kathy Mattea is the debut studio album by American country music singer Kathy Mattea.
 It was released in 1984 (see 1984 in country music) on Mercury Records.
 It includes the singles "Street Talk", "Someone Is Falling in Love", "You've Got a Soft Place to Fall", and "That's Easy for You to Say".
 The song "(Back to the) Heartbreak Kid" was later released in 1986 by Restless Heart from their self-titled debut album.